-Even super-restrictive policies can’t change the fact that most employees can still connect to the web from their phone.
-“The best approach,” continues Coffield, “is to be proactive and emphasize an understanding of social media and its proper use in the workplace.”
+Even super-restrictive policies can’t change the fact that most employees can still connect to the web from their phone at work.
+“The best approach,” Coffield said, “is to be proactive and emphasize an understanding of social media and its proper use in the workplace.”
 In other words, don’t be afraid to give employees access as long as you provide them with clear boundaries.

-2. Learn from the best.
-From Coca-Cola to the International Olympic Committee, a simple Google search on the words “social media policy” will turn up a massive list of real-world examples.
-Use these as a starting point and pay special attention to how other companies address issues related to confidentiality, inappropriate online behavior, intellectual property rights, and so on.
-“The best policies set forth constructive guidance on being transparent and authentic, being responsible for what you write, protecting proprietary information, and using common sense,” says Coffield.
+Search Google for “social media policy” and you’ll find plenty of policies, including policies of the social media companies themselves.
+Pay attention to how these and other companies address issues related to confidentiality, inappropriate online behavior, intellectual property rights, and so on.
+Monster also has guidelines on social media policies in the workplace.
+“The best policies set forth constructive guidance on being transparent and authentic, being responsible for what you write, protecting proprietary information, and using common sense,” Coffield said.
 “You should also address proper balance between use of social media at work and your other required job duties.”

 Careerealism founder J.T.
 O’Donnell says you’ll have better buy-in if you involve employees from the very beginning.
 O’Donnell recommends a team meeting that starts with a discussion of social media marketing, leading to further discussion on policy.
 “By including staff in the development of a great social media strategy, you can then open up the discussion around what they feel are fair rules of engagement,” she says.
 “You’ll find this approach results in employees volunteering ideas to be outlined so they can all be successful at social media without jeopardizing the company or their employment.”

-4. Keep it simple.
-“Keep the policy as simple as possible while including all of the pertinent information.
+Author and consultant Alexandra Levit, writing in Success for Hire: Simple Strategies to Find and Keep Outstanding Employees, puts it like this: “Keep the policy as simple as possible while including all of the pertinent information.
 You don’t want it to be so convoluted that people ignore it.”

-5. Take it off the page.
 Make social media training part of your company’s ongoing professional development and/or orientation for new employees.
-“Many organizations are providing formal training to ensure that employees not only understand the guidelines, but also comprehend the consequences,” continued Levit.
+“Many organizations are providing formal training to ensure that employees not only understand the guidelines, but also comprehend the consequences,” Levit says.
 “You don’t want to talk down to your employees, but you should ensure that they are aware of the instantaneous nature of social media — once something is said, it can’t be taken back — so usage related to work and the company must be thoughtful and carefully considered ahead of time.”